 The Mountain Gorillas of Rwanda

-Trek with porters and a ranger guide through a Jurassic forest of lobelia, bamboo and hagenia trees in the Virunga National Park for an up-close encounter with a family of gorillas.
+Trek with porters and a ranger guide through a Jurassic forest of lobelia, bamboo and hagenia trees in the Volcanoes National Park for an up-close encounter with a family of gorillas.

 Standing mere feet away, you’ll meet the gentle gaze of playful juveniles, mothers cradling their young, and austere silverback males—the largest primate on earth—experiencing the great humanity of these creatures who, until recently, faced extinction in the wake of rampant poaching, habitat loss and civil unrest.